 Takoyaki - Made with a batter, filled with shrimp, and cooked in a molded pan to form a ball shape and then topped with dried seaweed.
 I thought they were ok... a little too doughy, but not bad.

-Hot and creamy soup with shrimp, and Spicy chicken soup with sweet basil - mine had coconut milk for creaminess, Grady's had chili peppers for spiciness.
-Both were so good.
+Green curry with chicken, and Spicy chicken soup with sweet basil - Grady's food from our cooking class.
+Both had chili peppers for spiciness and Grady said they were both so good.

 Shrimp fried rice and vegetable spring roll - Very traditional Thai foods.
 I made these myself in our cooking class and I even picked the purple flowers/garnish from the garden!
 And I must say, it was really stinking delicious!